Update for Faculty on Graduate Student Bargaining

 Overview of negotiations

 On Monday, November 3, the Union announced its intention to take a strike authorization vote, which could result in a work stoppage.
-Subsequently, the Union announced that its membership had voted to authorize a strike; this does not necessarily mean that the Union will call or implement a strike.
+Subsequently, the Union announced that its membership had voted to authorize a strike, which did not necessarily mean that the Union would call or implement a strike.
+However, on January 13, 2026, the Union announced that it would strike on February 17, 2026, if a contract is not reached by that date.

-The University has also proposed providing vision and dental insurance for PhD students, on top of a robust student health insurance plan.
+The University has also proposed providing vision and dental insurance for PhD students, on top of an already-provided robust student health insurance plan.

 Material Issues Impeding an Agreement Between Penn and the Union